IndigoW0lf/mortgage_calculator/README.md

 # Mortgage Calculator

 This project is a simple mortgage calculator application built with React.js.
-The app takes user input for home price, down payment, interest rate, and loan term (in years) and calculates the monthly payment for a mortgage.It's a simple project I made after applying for a position with Wells Fargo, and as such I used their brand coloring as inspiration.
+The app takes user input for home price, down payment, interest rate, and loan term (in years) and calculates the monthly payment for a mortgage.

+It's a simple project I made after applying for a position with Wells Fargo, and as such I used their brand coloring as inspiration.

 ## Getting Started